Small Business Tips

-Maintaining work/life balance can be particularly challenging when we work from home.
+Maintaining work/life balance can be particularly challenging when working from home.
 Creating and maintaining separation is necessary for your mental well-being as well as for your productivity.

 If you work at home, have specific work hours each day when you’re not available for personal errands.
 Just because you’re home doesn’t mean you’re available.
 Even if you’re the family member who picks up the kids from school or gets the groceries, you still must set boundaries.

-It’s surprising how quickly a day can pass where nothing gets done for work because managing your household is also a full-time job.
+It’s surprising how quickly a day can pass with nothing getting done for work because managing your household is also a full-time job.
 You also need to set an end time for your work day.
 Log off to relax and enjoy your time at home.

 Life is constantly changing.
-You are likely a creative thinker as a business owner, leader, or virtual assistant who knows how to adapt to evolving work demands.
+You’re likely a creative thinker as a business owner, leader, or virtual assistant who knows how to adapt to evolving work demands.
 Keep in mind that your work routine should do the same.
 If something isn’t working, tweak it.